aletell/trainset/README.md

 1. Commit your changes to a Git repository (GitHub, GitLab, etc.).
 2. Create a new site on [Netlify](https://www.netlify.com/) and link it to the repository.
 3. Set **Build command** to `npm run build` and **Publish directory** to `dist`.
+4. In the **Environment variables** section set `NODE_VERSION` to `16` to avoid build errors with older webpack.
-4. Deploy the site.
+5. Deploy the site.
 Netlify reads `netlify.toml` so all SPA routes work and the bundled files are served from the `dist` folder.
-5. To preview locally install the Netlify CLI and run `npx netlify dev`.
+6. To preview locally install the Netlify CLI and run `npx netlify dev`.
-6. The sample functions in `netlify/functions` mirror the local Express endpoints so label autosave and data export work when hosted on Netlify.
+7. The sample functions in `netlify/functions` mirror the local Express endpoints so label autosave and data export work when hosted on Netlify.
    Update these files to connect to your own database because Netlify's file system is temporary.